nathan-oneill/pythonutils/README.md

 # Python Utils
 A collection of useful functions that I've developed (or found - with appropriate references), will eventually be unittested, and use semi-regularly.
+This also serves as a way for me to test out github automation.

 ## Included sub-modules
 - `uncertainty` (`unc`)